The Style Council: Café Bleu (1984)

-Our Favourite Shop
+Our Favourite Shop (1985)

-In the UK, the group reached the height of its popularity with the release of Our Favourite Shop, which entered the UK album chart at number 1 immediately following its release in June 1985 (only to be supplanted by Bryan Ferry's Boys and Girls a week later).
-It notched up a total of 13 weeks in the top 40 (including a re-entry in October), of which three weeks were spent in the top 10.
-The preceding single "Walls Come Tumbling Down" reached number 6 on the singles chart, while "Come to Milton Keynes" and "The Lodgers" reached number 23 and 13 respectively.
+In the UK, the group reached the height of its popularity with the release of Our Favourite Shop, which entered the UK album chart at number 1 immediately following its release in June 1985 (only to be supplanted by Bryan Ferry's solo studio album Boys and Girls a week later).
+Mixing different styles such as Latin music, jazz and funk, and largely featuring political lyrics, it was widely considered to be the band's best work by contemporary critics.
+It notched up a total of 13 weeks in the UK top 40 (including a re-entry in October), of which three weeks were spent in the top 10.
+The preceding single "Walls Come Tumbling Down!" reached number 6 on the singles chart, while "Come to Milton Keynes" and "The Lodgers" reached number 23 and 13, respectively.
 A fourth single "Boy Who Cried Wolf" was released in the US and was a chart hit in New Zealand.
+Worldwide, it reached over one million sales.
 In 2015, Our Favourite Shop was included in a list of 50 albums released in 1985 which, according to the NME, "still sound great today".

-Together with "You're the Best Thing" (from Café Bleu) and "The Big Boss Groove", two songs from the album – "Internationalists" and "Walls Come Tumbling Down" – were played by the band at the UK Live Aid concert, where they appeared second in the running order at Wembley Stadium between Status Quo and the Boomtown Rats.
+Together with "You're the Best Thing" (from Café Bleu) and "The Big Boss Groove", two songs from the album—"Internationalists" and "Walls Come Tumbling Down!"—were played by the band at the UK Live Aid concert, where they appeared second in the running order at Wembley Stadium between Status Quo and the Boomtown Rats.
 The international exposure, however, did little to boost the group's career, and future commercial success was largely confined to their home country.

 Further albums

-Following the live album Home and Abroad in 1986 the band released the album The Cost of Loving to mixed reviews in 1987.
-It reached number 2 on the albums chart.
+Following the live album Home and Abroad in 1986 the band released their third studio album The Cost of Loving to mixed reviews in 1987.
+It reached number 2 on the UK Albums Chart.
 The single from the album, "It Didn't Matter" reached number 9 on the singles chart.

+The Cost of Loving saw the group concentrating on the R&B styles that had been growing in America during the eighties.
+Its urban contemporary feel was a jolt to listeners who had grown accustomed to the continental mix of soul music, jazz, and European folk styles that the band had displayed on their previous two studio albums.
+United States label Geffen Records heard the tracks and promptly dropped the Style Council from their roster.
+Socially conscious soul music pioneer Curtis Mayfield was asked to mix some of the material on the album, which displays hints of being influenced by house music and the Jimmy Jam and Terry Lewis sound.
+Tracks from the album were included in a 37-minute film, Jerusalem, about the band.